882 Comments

 Exactly.

-I guess some people believe that if the Save Act won’t repair the entire election fraud issue, we should just continue allowing every Juan, Alberto, and Musac-al-Thiefo vote because, why not?
+I guess some people believe that if the Save Act won’t repair the entire election fraud issue, we should just continue allowing every Juan, Alberto, and Musac-al-Thiefo to vote because, why not?

 mspring's avatar